kevinwucodes/IV-Adopt-A-Block-v2/WebApp/README.txt

-This page, for now, mix the Admin view and a Volunteer view, for testing reasons.
+This page, for now, mixes the Admin view and a Volunteer view, for testing reasons.
 Right now there is menu on the left panel with:

 - Real Time